Skip to content

 2. Otter Blocks

-Otter Blocks provides over 23 extra blocks to improve the page-building experience.
+To be more specific, Otter Blocks provides over 30 extra blocks to improve the page-building experience.
 You’ll get increased functionality thanks to additions like countdowns, maps, and of course, contact forms.

 One of the best parts about using an Otter Blocks contact form is that you can build your form directly in your WordPress post or page.
 Once you’ve installed the plugin, navigate to the page where you want to insert your contact form.
 Then, find the Otter Blocks Contact Form and add it in: